zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

     </copy>
     ````

-8. We can run a query by ticket number and passengers on a flight.
+8. We can run a few queries by ticket number and flight number.
 Execute in Cloud Shell.

     ````
     <copy>